 Namibia has some beautiful, unique and extraordinary scenery.
 Attractions abound and activities are limitless.
-But it's the whole journey that is the most extraordinary attraction of them all.
-Just driving through the country will be an experience quite unlike any you've had before.
 Here's our take on the top 10 best places you simply have to visit in Namibia.

 One of the best places to visit in Namibia is Sossusvlei - is the endless sea of rust-red dunes, the bleached white pan and its gnarled ancient trees.
 Sossusvlei is the oryx flashing its flowing tail and giving you front and side views of its extraordinary features in front of a bright red dune that soars into the deep blue sky above.